alleem18/ArcGIS-Demos/README.md

-﻿# ArcGIS Configuration Automation Demos
+﻿# ArcGIS Mock Configuration Automation Demos

 This repository contains basic  mock implementations of configuration automation for **ArcGIS Enterprise**, built using: